NourHane018/Project/README.md

 # Speech Therapy Web Application

 ## Overview
-This project is a web-based application designed to streamline the administrative tasks of speech therapists, enhancing their ability to manage appointments, send notifications, and share educational resources with patients.
+This project is a web-based application designed to streamline the administrative tasks of speech therapists, enhancing their ability to manage appointments, send notifications, and share educational videos with patients.

 ## Features
-- **User Management:** Admin login, user registration, and authentication.
+- **User Management:** Admin(doctor) login, user(patient) registration, and authentication.
-- **Appointment Management:** Schedule, edit, and delete appointments.
+- **Appointment Management:** Schedule and delete appointments.
 - **Notification Management:** Create and manage notifications, and track read status.
-- **Account Management:** View and update user profiles.
-- **Educational Content:** Access to educational videos for patients.
+- **Patient Access:** Patients can view notifications, appointments, and educational videos.

 ## Requirements
 - Node.js